Global Research Grants 2023

 - Justification: Clearly state the problem or opportunity to be addressed in your research project and how this relates to the overall programme aims of Schools2030.

-- Research Focus Area: Explain how the problem or opportunity is aligned to at least one of the two key focus areas listed in the Call for Research (Impact on educational equity through (1) HCD and similar action research approaches used in the classroom and/or (2) pedagogical approaches targeting holistic learning outcomes).
+- Research Focus Area: Explain how the problem or opportunity is aligned to at least one of the two sub-themes listed in the Call for Research (Learning environments or Teacher agency).

-- Research Objectives and Research Questions: Clearly state the proposed project objective(s) and the research question(s) you plan to answer through workstream (i) and (ii).
+- Research Objectives and Research Questions: Clearly state the proposed project objective(s) and the research question(s) you plan to answer.
 This includes general and specific objectives of the research.
 The general objective should state the goal being pursued.
 The specific objectives should indicate the specific types of knowledge to be produced and the audiences to be reached.